google/lovefield/docs/spec/03_life_of_db.md

   // Rename Photo.isLocal to Photo.local.
   var p3 = rawDb.renameTableColumn('Photo', 'isLocal', 'local');

-  // Transformations are not supported because of IndexedDB auto-
+  // Transformations are not supported because of IndexedDB auto-commit: Firefox
-  // commit: Firefox immediately committed the transaction when
+  // immediately commits the transaction when Lovefield tries to return a
-  // Lovefield try to return a promise from scanning table.
-Users
+  // promise from scanning existing object stores.
+Users are supposed to do a
-  // are supposed to do a dump and make the transformation outside of
+  // dump and make the transformation outside of onUpgrade routine.
-  // onUpgrade routine.

   // DUMP the whole DB into a JS object. var p4 = rawDb.dump();

   return Promise.all([p1, p2, p3, p4]);
 }